 Use active voice wherever possible.
 No: "The painting is pink with bits of green."
 Yes: "Green oblongs punctuate the painting's pink atmosphere."
 This can be a tall order since we're usually describing things, and thus what they are.
 Find a way, without sounding weird, and the editor will praise your name in song.

 Avoid clichés, and watch out especially for the clichés of art writing.
 A work of art does not really "question" or "address" anything.
 It is often not "about" anything.
 Don't use perfectly good adjectives (ambient, contemporary, poetic, problematic, thematic, etc.) as arty nouns.
+"Sprawling" has been banned in conjunction with "exhibition" due to overuse.

 The editor spends most of his editing time turning passive sentences into active ones, eliminating semicolons, and unduplicating words that the author has repeated, usually unconsciously, to poor effect.
 Save him a few steps if you can.